 The navigator of all database was replaced.

-The IO prompt of the Rterm interface is more user friendly.
+The IO prompt of the Rterm interface is more user-friendly.
 For this set Options/Application/Editor/Advanced/Scroll pas end of line option.

-It was add A new item in the main menu: Tools/Processing/Viewer/Open current file (generic).
+A new item was added to the main menu: Tools/Processing/Viewer/Open current file (generic).

-The menu Web as heavy reworked and has new options.
+The menu Web was heavily reworked and has new options.

-The windows Options/Application received improvements.
+The windows Options/Application were improved.

-A new resource allowing the user to open/learning/edit the example script of any R objet, from the editor, Rterm/IO, Rterm/LOG or window Tools/R/explorer was added.
+A new resource allowing the user to open/learn/edit the example script of any R objet, from the editor, Rterm/IO, Rterm/LOG or window Tools/R/explorer was added.

 The tip and data completion were deeply improved.
-CTRL + SPACE is the single trigger for both and the distinction is made in the context of the call.
-Additionally this feature now find the object, the package and the pattern in complex contexts multiline.
+CTRL + SPACE is the single trigger for both, and the distinction is made in the context of the call.
+Additionally, this feature now find the object, the package and the pattern in complex multiline contexts.

-The shortcuts CTRL + TAB and SHIFT + CTRL + TAB, not user configurable, can now be also used in all interfaces Editor, Rterm and Help to sequentially switch the pages.
+The shortcuts CTRL + TAB and SHIFT + CTRL + TAB, not user configurable, can now be used in all interfaces, Editor, Rterm and Help, to sequentially switch the pages.

-This version is full compatible with Microsoft R Open - MRO.
+This version is fully compatible with Microsoft R Open - MRO.

-The folder utils was deeply restructured and it was added an instruction unlockBinding("last.warning", baseenv())to the new file info.R to work around a small bug among svSocket and MRO.
-Thanks to Marc Laurencelle to pointing it out.
+The folder utils was deeply restructured and an instruction unlockBinding("last.warning", baseenv()) was added to the new file info.R to work around a small bug between svSocket and MRO.
+Thanks to Marc Laurencelle for pointing it out.

-The identifier Note brought back to the highlighter of R family, and due to this utility also added to Text highlighter.
+The identifier Note was brought back to the highlighter of R family, and, due to this utility, it was also added to Text highlighter.
 Thanks to Ari for pointing it out.

-the R family, All and Text highlighterreceivedimprovements related to strings identification.
-The intention is that they do not identify the shortened forms (he’s, you’d, you’ve, etc.) as string.
+Improvements related to identification of strings were made to the R family, All and Text highlighter, so that they do not identify the shortened forms (he’s, you’d, you’ve, etc.) as string.

 New options related to Rterm: IO and LOG highlighters.

-The usability of Rterm interface is now more robust, stable and user friendly.
+The usability of Rterm interface is now more robust, stable and user-friendly.

-An new resource Check for update was added to the main menu
+A new resource Check for update was added to the main menu

 Help.

-The development team would like to publicly thank Marc Laurencelle for the contributions and suggestions to Tinn-R project.
+The development team would like to publicly thank Marc Laurencelle for the contributions and suggestions to the Tinn-R project.

 Tinn-R Team has two new members: Philiphe A. Kramer and Swami de P. Lima, welcome!